telerik/ajax-docs/controls/scheduler/recurrence-editor/localization/translating-strings.md

 ![Recurrence Editor Localization](images/scheduler_recurrenceeditorlocalization.png)

->note technique is useful when customizing some of the messages of a particular instance.
+>tip technique is useful when customizing some of the messages of a particular instance.
 The messages are not shared between control instances.
 A complete translation using this approach is not appropriate.
 >